Polyfrost/OneConfig-Documentation/getting-started.md

 ### OneConfig's Example Mod

-If you're just starting out or need more advanced features like multiple versions, we highly recommend looking at our updatdd [example mod](https://github.com/Polyfrost/OneConfigExampleMod/).
+If you're just starting out or need more advanced features like multiple versions, we highly recommend looking at our updated [example mod](https://github.com/Polyfrost/OneConfigExampleMod/).

 ## Including OneConfig Yourself